SFM61319/code-jam-10-qualifier/README.md

 - You can run the tests locally by running the `unittest` suite with `python -m unittest tests.py` or `py -m unittest tests.py` from within the
   `./qualifier` directory.

-# Qualifier Assignment: Image Unscambling
+# Qualifier Assignment: Image Unscrambling

 The qualifier instructions can be found in [here](https://pythondiscord.notion.site/CJ-10-Qualifier-Brief-cde425ad420e4552ad82079627789d5d?pvs=4).